Kaeldehta/vips-logic-exercises-plugin/README.md

 5. Open new terminal in VS Code and run npm start to start Webpack Watch
 4. Go to localhost:1234/studip
 5. Login with credentials: root@studip, testing
+6. Go to Migration Page and run missing migrations
 6. Go to Plugin Management
 7. Install Vips Plugin
 8. Go to Register Existing Plugins